miguelPerezOntiveros/framework/README.md

 - verify session on pages? would need to be able to mark pages as private as well
 - change 'html' field for 'content'?
 - can the viewer be soft linked in?
+- should restrict from making pages under admin or using double dots
+- should find a friendlier and more secure way for adding in the query on thr portlets

 ### Running php dev server
 	./start.sh - will start mysql and php dev server